ymollard/python-advanced-slides/slides.md

 map(squared, [-5, 15, 10, -20])  # Returns [25, 225, 100, 400]
 ```

-### Mapping example: Get all hexadecimal notations of a list of integers
+**Mapping example**: Get all hexadecimal notations of a list of integers

 ```python
 hex(1024)          # Returns the hexadecimal notation of an integer (here "0x400")